-A TASHMOLE EVERY INDIVIDUAL IS VALUED for who they are and what they contribute to the school.
+T ASHMOLE EVERY INDIVIDUAL IS VALUED Afor who they are and what they contribute to the school.
 Values Education supports the personal and social development of every pupil through the school.
 We believe that all members of our community should be aspirational, supportive of each other, persistent, reflective and willing to engage at all times.
 Our aspirational values will ensure that everyone in our community is committed to success for all.
-These are The Ashmole Values, known as the A B C of Excellence.